 (Ex.
-2011, 95:18-96:21 (objections omitted, discussing Ex.
+1038, 95:18-96:21 (objections omitted, discussing Ex.
 1004 [Umaña]).)

-Rothman, the other reference cited for Ground 1, also does not disclose the key claim element "a gene encoding α 1,6-fucosyltransferase."
-Rothman is cited for its speculation regarding a possible relationship between absence of core fucosylation and enhancement of NK cell-mediated ADCC.
-Rothman does not mention any gene, let alone deleting or adding a mutation to the gene encoding α 1,6-fucosyltransferase.
-Nor does Rothman discuss a mammalian host cell having "decreased or no α 1,6-fucosyltransferase activity."
+Rothman, the other reference cited for Ground 1, also does not disclose the fucosyltransferase that catalyzes the addition of fucose to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains, i.e., α 1,6-fucosyltransferase.

+Rothman is cited for its speculation regarding a possible relationship between absence of core fucosylation and enhancement of NK cell-mediated

+ADCC.
+Rothman does not mention any gene, let alone knocking out the gene encoding α1,6-fucosyltransferase.
 Petitioners' declarant Dr. Van Ness agrees:

-Q. Does the Rothman reference, Exhibit 9, discuss alpha-1,6-fucosyltransferase?

-A. In my review of the paper right now, which was a scan review, recalling the paper, I don't see any indication of the word alpha-1,6-fucosyltransferase.

-Q. If reviewing Exhibit 9, is there any discussion of the FUT8 gene?

-A. I don't recall any discussion of the FUT8 gene in this reference.

-Q. Is there any discussion in this reference about knocking out the FUT8 gene?

-A. There is not.

-Q. Is there any discussion about adding a mutation in the FUT8 gene?

-A. There is not.

-Q. Is there any discussion of deleting the FUT8 gene?

-A. There is not.
+- Q. Does the Rothman reference, Exhibit 9, discuss alpha-1,6-fucosyltransferase? - A. In my review of the paper right now, which was a scan review, recalling the paper, I don't see any indication of the word alpha-1,6-fucosyltransferase. - Q. If reviewing Exhibit 9, is there any discussion of the FUT8 gene? - A. I don't recall any discussion of the FUT8 gene in this reference. - Q. Is there any discussion in this reference about knocking out the FUT8 gene? - A. There is not. - Q. Is there any discussion about adding a mutation in the FUT8 gene? - A. There is not. - Q. Is there any discussion of deleting the FUT8 gene? - A. There is not.

 (Ex.
-2011, 89:1-90:10 (objections omitted, discussing Ex.
+1038, 89:1-90:10 (objections omitted, discussing Ex.
 1002 [Rothman]).)

-Accordingly, Petitioners' assertion that "all limitations of claim 1 are taught by Rothman and Umaña" has no basis in fact.
-The Petition fails to articulate where the central claim elements "decreased or no α 1,6-fucosyltransferase activity" and "deleting a gene encoding α 1,6-fucosyltransferase" or "adding a mutation to said gene to reduce or eliminate α 1,6-fucosyltransferase activity" are found.
+Accordingly, Petitioners' assertion that "all limitations of claims 1 and 7 are taught by Rothman and Umaña" has no basis in fact.
+The Petition fails to articulate where the central claim elements of a "fucosyltransferase knock-out host cell," that can produce an antibody having "complex N-glycoside-linked sugar chains" that "do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chain" are found.

-The only remaining purported support Petitioners provide are Paragraphs 74-76 of the declaration of Dr. Van Ness.
-(Ex.
-1007.)
+The only remaining purported support for these central claim elements is common knowledge of a POSA allegedly provided in the declarations of Dr. Van Ness and Dr. Jefferis (Ex.
+1026, ¶¶ 53-75; Ex.
+1007, ¶¶ 58-82.)
 However, these are merely conclusory assertions regarding what a POSA allegedly knew as discussed in Section III.D below.
-Petitioners' reliance on common knowledge to supply central elements of claim 1 is not legally sufficient to support institution.
+Petitioners' reliance on common knowledge to supply central elements of claims 1 and 7 is not legally sufficient to support institution.
 37 C.F.R. § 42.104(b)(4); Arendi, 832 F.3d at 1361-63.
-Petitioner has not shown a reasonable likelihood that Claim 1 is obvious based on Ground 1 and since claims 2-6 depend from claim 1, Petitioner has also failed on those claims.
+Petitioner has not shown a reasonable likelihood that claims 1 and 7 are obvious based on Ground 1 and since claims 2-6 and 8-12 depend from claims 1 and 7, respectively, Petitioner has also failed on those claims.